Nicky Hopkins: The Kinks

-With the Who
+The Who

 Hopkins was first invited to join the Who by Shel Talmy in 1965, while recording their debut album My Generation.
-His trademark licks and fills bounced effortlessly off the rest of the band and he received a rare songwriting co-credit for the riotous instrumental The Ox.
-Due to the band breaking ties with Shel Talmy he didn't record again with the band until the quirky single Dogs in 1968.
-However he was front and centre for the Who's Next album in 1971, contributing massively to Song is Over and Getting in Tune.
-In addition, during those sessions he played on the single Let's See Action as well as Too Much of Anything.
-His worth and repute among fellow musicians was such that Pete Townshend offered him a full time role in the band, adding "if you would ever like to join a band, we'd love to be considered first".
+His trademark licks and fills bounced effortlessly off the rest of the band and he received a rare songwriting co-credit for the riotous instrumental "The Ox".
+Due to the band breaking ties with Shel Talmy, he didn't record again with the band until the quirky single "Dogs" in 1968.
+However he was front and centre for the Who's Next album in 1971, contributing massively to "The Song Is Over" and "Getting in Tune".
+In addition, during those sessions he played on the single "Let's See Action" as well as "Too Much of Anything".
+His worth and repute among fellow musicians was such that Pete Townshend offered him a full-time role in the band, though he later couldn't remember saying this.

 Hopkins missed the Quadrophenia album, before making a full return in 1975 on The Who by Numbers.
-He was also a key instrumentalist on the soundtrack for Ken Russell’s 1975 film, Tommy.
+He was also a key instrumentalist on the soundtrack for Ken Russell's 1975 film Tommy; Townshend had wanted Hopkins to play on the original 1969 album.
 Hopkins played piano on several tracks and is acknowledged in the album's liner notes for his work on arrangements for most of the songs.

-In later years Hopkins always maintained a soft spot for the band, stating they were probably his all time favourite act to work with.
+In later years Hopkins always maintained a soft spot for the band, stating they were probably his favourite act to work with.

 Solo albums and soundtrack work

 In 1966, Hopkins released The Revolutionary Piano of Nicky Hopkins, produced by Shel Talmy.
-His next solo project released was The Tin Man Was a Dreamer in 1973 under the aegis of producer David Briggs, best known for his work with Neil Young and Spirit.
+His next solo project released was The Tin Man Was a Dreamer in 1973, under the aegis of producer David Briggs.
 Other musicians appearing on the album include George Harrison (credited as "George O'Hara"), Mick Taylor of the Rolling Stones, and Prairie Prince.
-Re-released by Columbia in 2004, the album features rare Hopkins vocal performances.
+The album features a rare case of Hopkins singing lead vocals.

 His next solo album, entitled No More Changes, was released in 1975.
 Appearing on the album are Hopkins (lead vocals and all keyboards), David Tedstone (guitars), Michael Kennedy (guitars), Rick Wills (bass), and Eric Dillon (drums and percussion), with back-up vocals from Kathi McDonald, Lea Santo-Robertie, Doug Duffey and Dolly.
 A third album, Long Journey Home, has remained unreleased.
 He also released three soundtrack albums in Japan between 1992 and 1993, The Fugitive, Patio and Namiki Family.

+Hopkins also played on Space Jazz, the official soundtrack to Scientology founder L. Ron Hubbard’s novel, Battlefield Earth in 1982.